UniDrive-WM: Unified Understanding, Planning and Generation World Model for Autonomous Driving: Additional Details on Perception Module

 \subsection{Detection Heads and Supervision}

-Concretely, the perception branch contains multiple auxiliary Multi-Layer Perceptron (MLP) heads for 3D object detection (including critical objects and lanes), as well as traffic-state estimation and motion prediction of dynamic agents.
-Among them, only the detection head is used to report the 3D detection metrics (e.g., mAP and NDS) in the main paper.
+Concretely, the perception branch contains multiple auxiliary multilayer perceptron (MLP) heads for 3D object detection (including critical objects and lanes), as well as traffic-state estimation and motion prediction for dynamic agents.
+Among these heads, only the detection head is used to report the 3D detection metrics (e.g., mAP and NDS) in the main paper.
 The remaining heads are retained as auxiliary supervision to improve the quality of the shared perception features and preserve traffic-aware scene structure in the learned QT-Former representations.

 Following ORION, the perception branch is pretrained as a set prediction problem with explicit supervision on these tasks.
 In particular, optimal query-to-object assignments are established via bipartite matching using the Hungarian algorithm.
 The 3D detection objective then consists of a focal loss for classification and an $\ell_1$ loss for continuous bounding box regression (center coordinates, dimensions, yaw, and velocity).
 The traffic-state branch is supervised by a focal loss, and the motion-prediction branch is trained with a focal loss together with an $\ell_1$ regression loss.
 These objectives provide explicit object-aware, traffic-aware, and motion-aware supervision for the QT-Former perception backbone.